jldupont/rb_synclastfm/README.markdown

 2. Download "play count": the count associated with a track is downloaded from Last.fm and the local "playcount" field is updated if the count retrieved from last.fm is greater than 0.

+3. Interface to "lastfmsqlite" through DBus: provides "syncing" of 'playcount' of the user's tracks from the "Recent Tracks" journal on Last.fm.

 Installation
 ============
 There are 2 methods: